ohmariagomez/career-accelerator.github.io/network.md

 3. Strategic partner
 > These are people at work who are in a position that allows them to create opportunities for you, shield you from failure, and advocate for you.
 Strategic partners will play a key role in helping you achieve your goals and de-risking the environment you experiment in.

-## Can you classify the following personas into one of the 3 network categories?
+## Can you classify the following personas into a network type?

 {::nomarkdown}
 <!DOCTYPE html>